 What is baby-led feeding?

-Baby-led feeding essentially means we allow Sylvie to feed herself rather than spoon feeding her.
+Baby-led feeding essentially means we allow our daughter to feed herself rather than spoon feeding her.

 Research shows there are a host of benefits for allowing baby to self-feed: